-Most of you by now would have heard about this years CFZ expedition to Gambia, in search of Dragons!
+Most of you by now would have heard about the 2006 CFZ expedition to Gambia, in search of Dragons!

 One of the dragon-like beast they are searching for is locally known as Ninki-Nanka, which apparently translates as Dragon-Devil, but there is also some reference to suggest it could just mean Snake, that’s if you search around on the Internet and browse a few dusty cryptozoology books!

 River and lake monsters are nothing new in Africa, in the Congo there are stories of a lake monster called Mokèlé-mbèmbé, in Zimbabwe there is the Chipekwe and in northern Angola there is the Isiququmadevu.
 But apart from a few sketchy descriptions, nobody really seems to know what the Ninki Nanka looks like.
-So below, we have collected together some info to try and help explain what the Ninki-Nanka really looks like.
+So, below, we have collected together some info to try and help explain what the Ninki-Nanka really looks like (maybe).

 As mentioned above, the local name for the Gambian river and swamp monster is Ninki Nanka, which roughly translate as Dragon-Devil.
 It’s reputed to live along the Gambia River and in the uninhabited mangrove swamps and is usually only seen at night, when it is said to emerge from its lair and eat whatever lies in its path!

-The size of Ninki Nanka seems to vary greatly depending of which story you read.
-It is generally though to be around 30 feet (10 meters) long.
+The size of Ninki Nanka seems to vary greatly depending on which story you read.
+It is generally thought to be around 30 feet (10 meters) long.
 But there are stories of it being as big as 50 feet long, that’s a whooping 15 meters!

-The CFZ are due back next week, hopefully they will have some new stories and sightings, perhaps even a better idea of just what it could be.
+When the CFZ are back, hopefully they will have some new stories and sightings, perhaps even a better idea of just what it could be.